-Kathy Newcomer, Community Development Specialist, opened the Public Hearing at 6:09 PM.
+Phil Wolgemuth, Assistant to the Borough Manger and Land Use and Development Director, opened the Public Hearing at 7:10 PM.

-- Kathy Newcomer introduced the purpose of the First Public Hearing, the CDBG program, Borough Council members in attendance along with Borough staff, and the Consultants. - Karl Haglund introduced himself and explained the Annual Action Plan. - Mr. Haglund explained that the Borough of Chambersburg Program year goes from July 1st to June 30th each year. - Jonathan Russell detailed the priorities outlined in the Borough of Chambersburg's FY 2015-2019 Five Consolidated Plan.
-They include: Housing

-Priority; Homeless Priority; Other Special Needs Priority; Community Development Priority; Economic Development Priority; and Administration, Planning, and Management Priority.
+- Phil Wolgemuth introduced the purpose of the First Public Hearing, the CDBG program, Borough Council members and the Consultants. - Karl Haglund introduced himself and explained what an Annual Action Plan is and the process. - Mr. Haglund explained that the Borough of Chambersburg Program year goes from July 1st to June 30th each year. - Brandon Wilson detailed the priorities outlined in the Borough of Chambersburg's FY 2015-2019 Five Consolidated Plan.
+They include: Housing Priority; Homeless Priority; Other Special Needs Priority; Community Development Priority; Economic Development Priority; and Administration, Planning, and Management Priority.

-- Karl Haglund reviewed the schedule for the submission of the FY 2017 Annual Action Plan and stated if the Borough has its FY 2017 Allocation by the end of March the following schedule would apply: - First Public Hearing Wednesday, February 15, 2017 at 6:00 PM at the Borough Council Chambers - CDBG Funding Applications are due to the Borough Friday, February 24, 2017 by 4:00 PM - FY 2017 Annual Action Plan goes on Display Thursday, April 6, 2017 - Second Public Hearing Tuesday, April 18, 2017 at 6:00 PM at the Borough Council Chambers - FY 2017 Annual Action Plan off Display Friday, May 5, 2017 - Borough Council Adoption of the FY 2017 Annual Action Plan Monday, May 8, 2017 - Plan submitted electronically to HUD Philadelphia Office Monday, May 15, 2017 - Program Year Begins July 1, 2017 - Jonathan Russell differentiated between eligible and ineligible CDBG activities. - Jonathan Russell provided an overview of the Borough of Chambersburg's prior year accomplishments with CDBG funds.
-The Borough of Chambersburg has a good performance record with HUD and regularly meets its established performance standards.
-Each year, the Borough prepares a Consolidated Annual Performance and Evaluation Report (CAPER).
-This report is submitted to HUD within ninety (90) days after the start of the new program year.
-Copies of the FY 2015 CAPER are available for review at the Borough of Chambersburg's Land Use and Community Development Department.
-The following was reported in the FY 2015 CAPER - The Borough of Chambersburg expended 100.00% of its CDBG funds to benefit low- and moderate-income persons. - The Borough obligated 20% of its funds during this CAPER period on Planning and Administration, which was equal to the statutory maximum of 20%. - The Borough met the required 1.5 maximum drawdown ratio.
-The Borough's ratio was 1.00 as of August 8, 2016. - The meeting was then opened up to public comment on the needs in the Borough: - Don Houser: How are the priorities for the five year period determined? - Karl Haglund: The priorities are determined through public hearings, public input, and an examination of housing, economic, and demographic data.
+- Karl Haglund reviewed the schedule for the submission of the FY 2018 Annual Action Plan and stated that the Borough hopes to have its FY 2018 Allocation by the end of March.
+If that is the case, the following schedule would apply: - First Public Hearing Tuesday, February 13, 2018 at 7:00 PM at the Borough Council Chambers - CDBG Funding Applications are due to the Borough Friday, February 23, 2018 by 4:00 PM - FY 2018 Annual Action Plan goes on Display Thursday, April 5, 2018 - Second Public Hearing Wednesday, April 25, 2018 at 7:00 PM at the Borough Council Chambers - FY 2018 Annual Action Plan off Display Thursday, May 4, 2018 - Borough Council Adoption of the FY 2018 Annual Action Plan Tuesday, May 14, 2018 - Plan submitted electronically to HUD Philadelphia Office Monday, May 15, 2018 - Program Year Begins July 1, 2018 - Councilmembers Dalloway and Beattie asked questions about the tentative scheduling of the CDBG program.
+Karl Haglund explained that the program's allocation would be delayed because the federal budget is delayed.
+The dates of the display of the annual action plan, the second public hearing, council approval, and submission to HUD are subject to change once the Borough is notified by HUD of its allocation. - Karl Haglund differentiated between eligible and ineligible CDBG activities. - He provided an overview of the Borough of Chambersburg's prior year accomplishments with CDBG funds.
+He described how the Borough prepares a Consolidated Annual Performance and Evaluation Report (CAPER) to be submitted to HUD within ninety (90) days after the start of the new program year.
+The following past performance was reported in the FY 2016 CAPER: - The Borough of Chambersburg expended 100.00% of its CDBG funds to benefit low- and moderate-income persons. - The Borough obligated 19.97% of its funds during this CAPER period on Planning and Administration, which was below the statutory maximum of 20%. - Councilmembers Dalloway and Beattie asked questions about the low/moderate income expenditures in Chambersburg, and which areas of the Borough were eligible for these expenditures. - Karl Haglund described that the Borough did not meet the required 1.5 maximum drawdown ratio.
+This raised the discussion of the Elder Street Reconstruction program and the Borough's strategies for use of CDBG program funds.
+The Borough plans to fund fewer projects to ensure that each project is larger and more impactful. - Councilmembers Dalloway and Beattie discussed the approval process of applications from community members.